Mission: The cost of Business Education should be affordable…

 Decades ago, soon after my graduation, I was crazy to do MBA but I could not do so for many reasons, instead I went to work.
 My friends enrolled into MBA after tough entrance exam and other selection procedures.

-(with high grades), they attended many interviews, but almost all of them took the job of non-MBAs, doing some insignificant work!
+After their MBA (with high grades), they attended many interviews, but almost all of them took the job of non-MBAs, doing some insignificant work!
 This was quizzical to me at that point in time.

 Let us come back to the present day, wherein the situation hasn’t changed much, especially in cases of MBA courses other than those offered by top tier business schools.

 So, where is the exact problem?

 Is it before MBA, after MBA or during MBA?
 I kept analysing these until I got some clarity on the situation the problems and the probable solutions.

 This book is based on my dreams to deliver a solution for quality MBA.